 A history-making director, producer, and screenwriter, Roger Ross Williams has already garnered many accolades and awards for his amazing storytelling talents, including the 2010 Academy Award for Best Documentary Short Subject for his film Music by Prudence.
 Williams is the first African-American to win an Oscar for directing and producing a film.
-His latest film, God Loves Uganda, premiered at the 2013 Sundance Festival to rave reviews.
+His film, God Loves Uganda, premiered at the 2013 Sundance Festival to rave reviews.
+His latest film, Life, Animated, was nominated for the Academy Award for Best Documentary Feature in 2017.
 Before striking out on his own, Williams was a producer of political satire for Comedy Central and Michael Moore´s Emmy Award-winning series TV Nation.
 His news credits include NBC Nightly News, MSNBC, The Today Show, ABC News, CNN, and the highly rated Barbara Walters specials for ABC.
 He is also the recipient of the NAMIC Vision Award and the National Headliner for Best Human Interest Feature.

 He had no idea where his imaginary life came from, but it appeared early in his young brain and he instinctively believed in it.
 Young Roger Ross Williams was a lonely latchkey kid.
 His mother was a struggling maid.
 They lived in a small, dingy industrial town in Pennsylvania—a town he always knew he’d leave.
 Every day after school he’d let himself in, pour his bowl of Cap’n Crunch, and build the houses his stick figure self really belonged in.
 Stick figure Roger took jet planes and limousines.
 He was admired, important and he thrived in the fancy big cities of the world.
 He was everything little Roger was sure he’d be someday, though he kept it to himself.